A flexible framework for structural plasticity in GPU-accelerated sparse spiking neural networks: Discussion

 The performance impact of structural plasticity updates on the two models we simulate is drastically different.
 In our e-prop classifier models, DEEP R only adds a $\unit[0.5]{\%}$ overhead to training time whereas, when simulating large topographic map models (scale $s=7$), structural plasticity updates account for around $\unit[90]{\%}$ of the simulation time.
 There are numerous reasons for this.
-Firstly, DEEP R is only run after each batch of $18456$ timesteps whereas the refinement rule used in the topographic map model is run much more frequently (every $10$ timesteps).
+Firstly, DEEP R is only run after each batch ($18456$ timesteps for DVS-gesture) whereas the refinement rule used in the topographic map model is run much more frequently (every $10$ timesteps).
 Additionally, in each of these batches, $512$ model instances are updated in parallel further amortizing the cost of the DEEP R updates.
 The final issue is the large `remap time' seen in \figref{topomap_performance} (see \subsecref{custom_conn_updates}).
 Because, only around $\unit[50]{\%}$ of connectivity updates in the topographic map model result in connection changes, one easy optimisation would be to only perform the remapping process if the connectivity has actually changed.
 Furthermore, more efficient GPU STDP implementations have been recently developed~\cite{bautembach_even_2021} which do not require this type of data structure at all.
-However, incorporating them into GeNN is not currently a priority and definitely beyond the scope of this paper.
+However, incorporating further optimisations into GeNN is beyond the scope of this paper and, while these overheads may limit the practicability of our approach for large models using STDP with a postsynaptic spike-triggered term, the performance impact of structural plasticity will be minimal for many other models.